-Please submit your abstracts for review by July, 31
+Please submit your abstracts for review by September, 10 (Final call!)

 In 2015, the United Nations (UN) adopted the 2030 Agenda for Sustainable Development, providing a shared blueprint for peace and prosperity for people and the planet, now and in the future.
 The implementation of the blueprint is through achieving the 17 Sustainable Development Goals (SDGs), set by the UN’s 2030 Agenda.
 This has significant implications for education.
 Besides the SDG 4: Quality Education, education is key to the success of the remaining SDGs (UNESCO, 2017).
 While the important relations between education and SDGs are widely acknowledged, there remains ambiguity on how education can effectively contribute to SDGs (Kioupi & Voulvoulis, 2019) as well as how should education and educational institutions be transformed to better perform their roles in sustainable development (Filho et al., 2019).

 We welcome papers and panel discussion proposals that contribute to the discussion from theoretical, methodological, or empirical perspectives, which are of interest to education researchers academic communities and relevancy to educational policymakers, administrators and professionals.
+The geographic scope of the papers does not have to be limited to Finland and China, international cases are welcome!
 Specifically, we invite research contributions to the following tracks: